Deploy Your First CorDapp

 - Select the ADD CORDAPP option in the bottom right of your screen.

 - Provide a name for the project.
-Our sample app is a lender/borrower scenario, so let's use IOU.
+Our sample app is a lender/borrower scenario, so let's name it IOU.

 - Click the SELECT FILE button and start by uploading your